 How would your life be different if you could have regular, deep connection and inspiration that you could count on?
 How would your life be different if you could plug into the spirit of your true self at a moment's notice!?

 Whether you know it or not, self-acceptance is critical for you.

-What are the subtle ways you reject who you are and resist the longing to be true to you?
+What are the subtle ways you reject your truth and resist the longing to be true to yourself?